SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/catalog-table/delta.md

   - delta
 ---

-Reads and writes Delta tables that are defined in the execution environment's Metadata catalog.
+Reads and writes Delta tables that are managed by the execution environment's Metadata catalog (Metastore).

 :::note
 Please choose set the property `provider` to `Delta` on the properties page.